 The state's studies were done from the communities where the hospitals would be built.
 The distance to existing hospitals from neighboring towns farther away, such as Fox Lake and Antioch, were not taken into account.

+Explore 60 years of outstanding album cover artwork in the special exhibition "LP Art," on display thru August 3, 2008, at the Lake County Discovery Museum near Wauconda.
+The exhibit showcases some of the most memorable and inventive Long Playing (LP) record album covers of all time from artists like Frank Sinatra, The Rolling Stones, The Beatles and Beck.
+"LP Art" is sponsored by the Daily Herald.
 Since the conception of album art by Alex Steinweiss in 1939, it has become an integral part of music and popular culture.
 See the cover evolve from early jazz sleeves to iconic rock albums to interactive CD booklets.
 The exhibit contains sections on rock, punk, jazz, funk, hip hop, pop, novelty and children's records.
 It also features highlights from the remarkable catalogues of The Rolling Stones, The Beatles and Pink Floyd.
 A special area focuses on album covers by famous visual artists such as Andy Warhol, Salvador Dali, Takashi Murakami and Robert Mapplethorpe.
 The exhibit also includes the history of the various audio formats and packaging used to distribute music over the years, including Edison phonographic cylinders, records, 8-tracks, cassette tapes, Compact Discs (CDs) and MP3 files.

 The exhibition features numerous hands-on activities for children and adults.
 In the Cover Art Studio kids can design their own album cover or interpret a classic such as Pink Floyd's "Dark Side of the Moon."
 At the Cover Shoot visitors can take the stage with various costumes and props and get in touch with their inner rock star.
 Adults can get in on the fun as they try to recall band logos in our Album Art Alphabet game.
 A free audio tour provides a soundtrack for visitors as they explore the exhibit.